 Fixed-price energy tariffs

 These tariffs guarantee the price you pay for your energy over a certain period of time.
 This is a good option if you want peace of mind and protection from potentially increasing prices.

 A standard also known as a variable tariff is one of the more common tariffs.
-The cost of these tariffs change dependant on whether the supplier changes its rates.
+The cost of these tariffs change dependent on whether the supplier changes its rates.
 This type of tariff can be beneficial if prices within the market are cheaper as your bill is likely to reduce, however it can be a risk if prices rise.

 Is your region switch savy?

 A recent survey by Which? has highlighted which regions are most likely to have switched energy supplier.
 People in Yorkshire and North West England are more likely to have switched energy supplier where as people in North Scotland were the least likely to have switched with 30% saying they stuck with the same energy firm and never made the switch.